 - 40,000 burn victims required hospitalization in 2013.

 - 30,000 individuals with burn injuries required specialized treatment at a burn center.

 - Almost 1 in 10 burn injuries were work-related.

 - Approximately 70% of burn injuries happen in the home.

 Burn victims do not just suffer for a short time, the effects can be life-long as a result of these injuries, which can include disfigurement and scarring.
-Even after the healing and recovery process, burn victims often cannot expose their skin to sunlight for any extended period of time, and the risk of developing skin cancer can increase as well.
+Even after the healing and recovery process, burn victims often cannot expose their skin to sunlight for an extended period of time and the risk of developing skin cancer can increase as well.

 - Seek medical attention immediately or have someone help you to a medical facility

 - Contact Wagner Reese for assistance with your personal injury case